I did a timeline of polio in my last post. Find that here. Please read it first as this post builds on that one.

 What causes transverse myelitis?
 No one seems to have identified a sole cause, but the National Institute of Health lists vaccines as one of the causes, and it’s listed in the adverse events or postmarketing surveillance sections of almost every vaccine package insert.
 It’s listed on page 5 of the varicella insert, for example.
-I bet people would be shocked to find that an unlucky few are making the choice between their child being permanently paralyzed and chicken pox.
+I bet people would be shocked to find that an unlucky few are making the choice between their child being permanently paralyzed and a few days of chicken pox.

 This article from last year was quite eerie to read after all the case reports I’ve been reading lately.
 Quotes like the following had a shiver going up my spine at the connections being so completely missed.
 “Government health officials are urging U.S. doctors to be on the lookout for a mysterious condition that has begun to re-emerge in late summer and early fall, targeting healthy young children and leaving them paralyzed.
 There have been about 570 cases to date.

 There is no known way to prevent or treat it, and doctors are still unable to predict which children will develop paralysis.
 For those who do, the paralysis and weakness can last for months and it’s unclear how many will fully recover.

 “We want clinicians and parents to be ready for a possible significant outbreak this year,” Anne Schuchat, principal deputy director of the CDC, said on a conference call with reporters.
 “One of the reasons we are reporting these results right now in July is because it’s every August that we start to see the uptick.”

 Identifying potential patients early in the course of the disease is critical since the condition can quickly spiral from limb weakness to full-blown respiratory failure that requires intensive medical care, according to the CDC.
 Children who get the condition tend to be about 5 years old.”